-Instruction expenses include activities directly dealing with the teaching of pupils and the interaction between teacher and student, including extracurricular activities and tuition to other districts.
+Instruction expenses include activities directly dealing with the teaching of pupils and the interaction between teacher and student, including extracurricular activities.

 Pupils and instructional staff include the activities involved with assisting staff with the content and process of teaching to students, including curriculum and staff development.